It’s time for some Junior Olympic Meet Season Facts!

 ORDER OF EVENTS?

-Each of the branches of the USAG have a unique scoring system devised by the International Federation of Gymnastics (FIG) and is governed by the Code of Points.
+Each of the branches of the USAG have a unique scoring system.
 These systems are based on the level of difficulty of skills, the fluidity of movement, the execution of the skills, and for women’s gymnastics, also for the artistry presented.
 This can get crazy complicated, so we’ll touch on that more in another post…but for now, you can read further on USA Gymnastics website.

-We’re excited and determined to clarify all of your questions and hope to give you a whole collection of good-to-know bits of information along the way!
-If you have specific questions that you’d like us to address sooner than later, contact us HERE.
+If you have specific questions that you’d like me to address sooner than later, contact me HERE.